Skip to main content

 County1-2 Person Income Limit3+ Person Income LimitPurchase Price Limit

 Limits are updated annually by Utah Housing Corporation.
+Source: UHC Income and Purchase Price Limits.
 Always verify current figures with a UHC-approved lender before making offers.

 How to Apply for the Score Loan